 University Hospital offers four one-year, post-doctoral fellowships in clinical Health Psychology.
 Three of these positions are in the Adult Track and one of these positions is in the Pediatric Track.

 About Our Program

 The program involves a 12-month, full-time experience (2,000 hours), providing the necessary post-doctoral hours required for licensure to practice psychology independently in the state of Wisconsin.
 The program is designed to provide didactic and clinical training in preparation for professional work in a variety of medical settings.
 Graduates of our program are competitively prepared to work in academic medical centers, private hospitals, independent psychology practices with medical specialization, academic psychology departments and outpatient medical clinics.

 The program is based upon a practitioner-scholar model offering hands-on experience complemented by knowledge of relevant psychological science.
 Our intent is to prepare fellows to move competently across a variety of health psychology settings and to use a wide range of skills.

-Fellows will also be able to spend approximately 20% of their time in one of the specialty clinics, providing outpatient health psychology services.
 Throughout their experiences and the training year, fellows are required to perform consultation with multidisciplinary medical teams and often play a key role as the psychological consultant to these teams.
-Fellows also have the opportunity to engage in program development, supervision of practicum students (when on site) and/or teaching of medical residents during their training year.
+Fellows also have the opportunity to engage in program development, mentoring of practicum students and interns (when on site) and/or teaching of medical residents and other allied health providers during their training year.